RenderKit/embree/doc/src/api.md

 - The API include folder got renamed from embree3 to embree4, to be able to install Embree 3 and Embree 4 side by side, without having conflicts in API folder.

+- The `RTCIntersectContext` is renamed to `RTCRayQueryContext` and the `RTCIntersectContextFlags` got renamed to `RTCRayQueryFlags`.

 - There are some changes to the `rtcIntersect` and `rtcOccluded` functions.
-Passing an `RTCIntersectContext` is no longer required to trace rays, thus some applications can just drop that argument.
-Further, most members of the `RTCIntersectContext` have been moved to some `RTCIntersectArguments` (and `RTCOccludedArguments`) structures, which also contains a pointer to a reduced context.
+Most members of the old intersect context have been moved to some optional `RTCIntersectArguments` (and `RTCOccludedArguments`) structures, which also contains a pointer to the new ray query context.
 The argument structs fulfill the task of providing additional advanced arguments to the traversal functions.
-The intersect context can still get used to pass additional data to callbacks, and to maintain an instID stack in case instancing is done manually inside user geometry callbacks.
+The ray query context can get used to pass additional data to callbacks, and to maintain an instID stack in case instancing is done manually inside user geometry callbacks.
 The arguments struct is not available inside callbacks.
 This change was in particular necessary for SYCL to allow inlining of function pointers provided to the traversal functions, and to reduce the amount of state passed to callbacks, which both improves GPU performance.
+Most applications can just drop passing the ray query context to port to Embree 4.

 - The `rtcFilterIntersection` and `rtcFilterOcclusion` API calls that invoke both, the geometry and argument version of the filter callback, from a user geometry callback are no longer